MicrosoftDocs/webview2-winrt-reference/interop/icorewebview2environmentinterop.md

 Returns the UI Automation Provider for the ICoreWebView2CompositionController that corresponds with the given HWND.

 > public HRESULT [GetProviderForHwnd](#getproviderforhwnd)(HWND hwnd,IUnknown ** provider)

+See the documentation for ICoreWebView2Environment::GetProviderForHwnd for more information.